TorkamaniLab/imputation_accuracy_calculator/README.md

 - WGS_file: ground truth file, containing experimentally determined genotypes (i.e. Whole Genome Sequencing data)
 - accuracy_result.txt: name for the output file, can be any name by user's choice

 All files provided must be in vcf format, uncompressed, positions and alleles must match.
+It is not necessary to provide allele frequencies, since the tool will calculate it internally using plink v1.9.

 ## How to run:
 ```